-We are charging a $120 registration fee (but see next paragraph).
-This fee has been set to cover the cost of food due principally to gifting regulations pertaining to government participants.
+The registration fee is TBD, but is likely to be in the range of $150 (but see next paragraph).
+The fee is set to cover the cost of food due principally to gifting regulations pertaining to government participants.

 The meeting will include information at various levels of sensitivity.